Unlike some of the private TPC courses played on tour, anyone can play the Players Stadium Course at TPC Sawgrass…and I just love that.

 5. Should I stay at the Sawgrass Marriott?
 While you’re no longer required to stay at the Sawgrass Marriott to play at TPC Sawgrass, here’s why you might want to do it anyway.

-First of all, The Sawgrass Marriott, which formerly seemed less like a golf resort and more like a golfer’s dorm, is much improved following its recent renovation.
+First of all, The Sawgrass Marriott, which formerly seemed less like a golf resort and more like a golfer’s dorm, is much improved following its renovation.

 Second, while anyone can make reservations at TPC Sawgrass within 14 days of their desired date of play, guests of the Sawgrass Marriott can book much farther in advance.